oist/LuscombeU_OSKA2016_rescaffolding/README.md

 Then there is S6, with unkonwn orientation.
 Therefore S6+ was arbitrarly chosen.

+S36+ S76+ S58+ are associated with S6 with unknown confidence except that they are part of this arm.
+Added in arbitrary position.

+Also, S28 belongs to this arm, but is not well aligning to the Nanopore assemblies and I can not place it correctly.
+Added arbitrarly between S37 and S36.

 ## Long arm

 S3 matches a contig starting with a telomere.
 But it also crosses a centromere